bruno-strandberg/MONA/evt_sampler/README.md

 * The scripts require OscProb.
 * The scripts require summary data in analysis format in NMH/data/mc_end/data_atmnu/.
 * The scripts require access to gSeaGen simulation data.
-* If FluxChain.C macro is used to create histograms with detected number of events, effective mass histograms have to be available in NMHDIR/data/eff_mass/ .
-These can be created with scripts in NMHDIR/eff_mass/.
+* If FluxChain.C macro is used to create histograms with detected number of events, effective mass histograms have to be provided.
+These are output by NMHDIR/eff_mass/EffMass.C.

 Directories
 ===========